'I am insanely in love with George Cross, a perfect detective for our time and for all time.' Stephen Fry

-The Monk is part of the DS George Cross sequence of thrillers, which can be read in any order.
+The Politician is a part of the DS George Cross thriller series, which can be read in any order.

 'Sullivan has given us a British detective for the 21st century who will be hard to forget' Daily Mail.

 'The fact that Cross has been diagnosed with autism spectrum disorder makes him just as intriguing as the murder mystery' The Times.

 'Fantastic police procedurals and attention to detail' Bishop's Stortford Independent.